-For years Apple computer users have been clamoring and all but begging the company for a dark mode.
+For years, Apple computer users have been clamoring and all but begging for a dark mode.
 Apple finally delivered with macOS Mojave and later.
 Enabling dark mode requires nothing more than a few mouse clicks.

-3. You have the option of choosing between Light, which is enabled by default, Dark or Auto.
+- You have the option of choosing between Light, which is enabled by default, Dark and Auto.
 The latter will automatically use the light appearance during the day and switch to dark mode in the evening.

 If you opt for Dark mode, you’ll benefit, as dozens of apps automatically enable Dark Mode in their individual app settings when set as the system default.
 Apple’s default apps like Mail, Maps, Notes, Safari and TextEdit are prime examples of this swap.